chibui191/bitcoin_volatility_forecasting/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\sigma_{daily} = \sqrt{\sum_{t} r_{t-1, t}^2} * \sqrt{\frac{1}{interval-1}}">

-The reason I selected 30 days is because 7 days seems too noisy to observe meaningful patterns, while longer intervals seem to smooth the volatility line down significantly and tend to mean-revert.
+The reason I selected 30 days is because 7 days seems too noisy to observe meaningful patterns, while longer intervals seem to smooth the volatility down significantly and tend to revert back to the mean.

 Using interval window of 30 days would also help avoid wasting too many datapoints at the beginning of the dataset.